 Its water stewardship program predominately focuses on conservation, ecosystem management, and watershed restoration.
 Mosaic, the company, is in the business of mining potash and phosphate for fertilizer, which is water intensive.
 With the world’s freshwater resources declining, the foundation directs grants toward conserving habitats and watersheds where the company operates.

-The foundation also operates the Mosaic Villages Project, which is intended to aid smallholder farmers increase crop yields not only for food security, but also to help lift themselves out of poverty.
+The foundation also operates the Mosaic Villages Project, which is intended to aid smallholder farmers increase crop yields not only for food security but also to help lift themselves out of poverty.
 Mosaic currently operates village projects in India, Guatemala, and Africa.
-Although the Mosaic Villages Projects have a strong agricultural bent, it also supports other global development issues such as water and sanitation, and education.
+Although the Mosaic Villages Projects have a strong agricultural focus, it also supports other global development issues such as water and sanitation, and education.

-Grantseekers should note that while disaster response and relief are not a major focus area, Mosaic occasionally supports emergency response efforts.
+Grantseekers should note that while disaster response and relief is not a major focus area, Mosaic occasionally supports emergency response efforts.

 Global development-related grants from the Mosaic Foundation tend to range from $50,000 to $100,000.
-Mosaic does accept unsolicited applications on a rolling basis and typically has around six application deadlines throughout the year.
+Mosaic accepts unsolicited applications on a rolling basis and typically has around six application deadlines throughout the year.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)